 Abstract

-This article examines the admissibility of electronic evidence (e-evidence) in Indonesian criminal proceedings against the background of an increasing reliance on digital technologies in the commission and investigation of crime.
-It argues that the existing framework is fragmented and under-specified: the absence of detailed statutory and regulatory rules on e-evidence encourages a formalistic reliance on printed outputs, undermines the truth-seeking function of the criminal process and creates uncertainty for investigators, prosecutors and judges.
-The article identifies the points at which current law and practice fail to provide clear and reliable guidance and assesses their implications for the fairness and effectiveness of criminal adjudication.
-It evaluates a pragmatic turn towards the use of open-source e-evidence and proposes concrete institutional and procedural reforms designed to render the Indonesian approach more coherent, principled and capable of supporting just outcomes.
+This article examines the treatment of electronic evidence in Indonesian criminal proceedings under the EIT Act and the new KUHAP.
+It argues that the new KUHAP has not succeeded in establishing coherent legal architecture for e-evidence.
+Instead, the framework remains fragmented, under-specified, and anchored in an inherited analogue evidentiary mind-set.
+This is unsatisfactory because it encourages formalistic reliance on printed outputs, leaves the collection, authentication, handling, preservation, and evaluation of electronic evidence inadequately governed, and generates uncertainty for investigators, prosecutors, and judges.
+The article identifies the principal doctrinal and institutional defects in the current framework and assesses their implications for truth-seeking, procedural fairness, and the reliability of criminal adjudication.
+It further evaluates the emerging reliance on open-source electronic evidence and argues that the central weakness of the Indonesian approach lies not merely in legislative incompleteness, but in the absence of a principled evidentiary governance model for digital proof.
+Its principal contribution is to show that ISO standards can supply that missing framework by structuring the governance, handling, and assessment of electronic evidence and by correcting the mistaken assumption that digital proof can be accommodated within essentially analogue evidentiary categories.

-KEYWORDS Cybercrime, Digital Evidence, Digital Investigation, Electronic Evidence Framework, Legal Evidence System, Legal Reforms, KUHAP
+KEYWORDS Cybercrime, Criminal Investigation, Digital Evidence, Electronic Evidence Framework, Legal Evidence System, Legal Reforms, KUHAP

 1. Introduction

 Indonesia faces the imperative of modernising its criminal justice system (CJS) to accommodate digital nuances adequately.
 Whilst Indonesia has implemented the Electronic Information and Transaction (EIT) Act in response to this evolution, the new Kitab Undang-undang Hukum Acara Pidana (KUHAP, Code of Criminal Procedure) 2025 has only very recently been passed.
 This modernisation should be, one of them, prioritising enhancing the electronic evidence (e-evidence) framework.
 A contemporary approach to modernising criminal justice would enable a robust system in which e-evidence can be managed efficiently whilst safeguarding the principles of justice.
-Whilst critically reviewing the current electronic criminal evidence framework, focusing on identifying its strengths, weaknesses, and areas requiring urgent attention, this paper argues that the new e-evidence framework is still inadequate and further reform of the framework is urgently needed.
+Whilst critically reviewing the current e-criminal evidence framework, focusing on identifying its strengths, weaknesses, and areas requiring urgent attention, this article argues that the new e-evidence framework is still inadequate and further reform of the framework is urgently needed.

 Historically, the former cornerstone of Indonesia’s CJS had been the Criminal Procedure Act (CPA) 1981, which delineated the procedural protocols, rights, and obligations inherent in criminal adjudication.
-Although specialised criminal legislation introduced additional provisions that increased its complexity and flexibility, significant challenges remained: the law was outdated in the modern digital environment; and amendments to the specialised acts had produced a fragmented framework that undermined its coherence.
+Although specialised criminal legislation introduced additional provisions that increased its complexity and flexibility, significant challenges remained: the law was outdated in the modern digital environment, where its architecture had been built around an analogue model of proof; and amendments to the specialised acts had produced a fragmented framework that undermined its coherence.

 Lawmakers aimed to address legal challenges arising from electronic transactions, information, and communications, including evidence admissibility and the legality of electronic actions.
 The EIT Act, supplementing the Kitab Undang-undang Hukum Pidana (KUHP, Criminal Code) 2023 and the CPA 1981, marked a significant development in Indonesian Law by formally recognising electronic information and documents as admissible legal evidence.